roberturban/xml-blackjack/README.md

 MARK TODOS or QUESTIONS as "ToDo: ......" in the code, so that they can be found!
 Do not just write them there, but MARK THEM!

-* Review/test insurance function implementation
-* ToDos in code (e.g. answer questions in comments, implement/discuss need of constructors, correct the logic, ...)
+* ToDos in code (e.g. answer questions in comments, correct the logic, ...)
 * Testing
 * DocBook
-* Presentation slides (inclusive class and sequence diagram, architecture overview, ...)
+* Presentation slides (inclusive class and sequence diagram, architecture/technology overview, ...)
 * Bet text field before displaying the cards
-* GUI (z.B.: Hit, stand, insurance buttons need to be clickable only when possible)
+* GUI (e.g.: Hit, stand, insurance buttons need to be clickable only when possible)
 * Error pages displaying to user (--> see ToDos in code)
 * Review/test concatenated game logic
 * Update class diagram